ARM-software/arm-trusted-firmware/docs/secure-partition-manager-design.rst

 allows the Secure Partition to:

 - Register with the SPM a service that it provides.
-- Indicate completion of a service request delagated by the SPM
+- Indicate completion of a service request delegated by the SPM

 Miscellaneous interfaces
 ------------------------